 This post may contain affiliate links.

 Moms are busier than ever, and there is soooo much to be done!
-We seem to always be looking for ways to get more done, often sacrificing ourselves and a bit of our sanity along the way.
+We seem to always be looking for ways to get more done as a mom, often sacrificing ourselves and a bit of our sanity along the way.

 Have you ever gone to bed at night absolutely exhausted, feeling like you’ve worked all day long, and don’t really have much to show for it?
 Ya, me too.
 Way too many nights to count.